pnp/prompt-master/README.md

 ### Prompt Master Pro

 Prompt Master Pro is the deployable version intended for internal organizational use.
 It integrates with Microsoft Teams, automatically creating player profiles for users and sending notificatons via adaptive cards.
-Prompt Master Pro is the ultimate solution to facilite internal adoption through gamification.
+Prompt Master Pro is the ultimate solution to facilite internal Copilot adoption through gamification.
 This version is designed to be deployed across an organization, allowing employees to access and participate in challenges seamlessly.

 ## Capabilities 🎮🕹️